Skip to main content

 Yes, if you apply for need-based financial aid and your demonstrated need is greater than the amount of your merit scholarship, you will receive additional assistance in the form of need-based financial aid.

-No, none of the merit scholarships awarded to incoming freshmen are designated for students declaring a specific major.
+No, none of the merit scholarships awarded to incoming first year are designated for students declaring a specific major.
 The majority of merit scholarships for entering freshmen are identified with a particular Vanderbilt undergraduate school.
 Each of the four undergraduate schools awards a number of scholarships proportionate to the school’s enrollment.

 Yes, international applicants are eligible to receive any of Vanderbilt’s merit scholarships.